My Virtual Consults

 There, I learned about Naturopathic Medicine & a new world opened up to me.

-Over the years, through my recovery, I learned that for me, there are certain things I need to do to keep myself healthy, energetic, and vital.
-There are certain places where I simply don't have wiggle room.
-With an understanding that I’m choosing health, and the tools to care for myself, I don’t mind a bit.
+What I learned is that there are certain things I need to do to keep myself healthy, energetic, and vital.
+There are certain places where I simply don't have wiggle room and other places that I can be flexible with my choices.